-D. Conclusions and Final Remarks
+D. Conclusions and final remarks

-The EEC finds that the MSc in Educational Psychology, conventional, can fulfil its mission to provide students, coming from a variety of backgrounds, with an enhanced understanding of the psychology of human development and learning and education.
-Past students confirmed the usefulness of their course experience.
+The EEC finds that the MSc in Educational Psychology, distance learning, can fulfil its mission to provide students, coming from a variety of backgrounds, with an enhanced understanding of the psychology of human development and learning and education.
+Graduate and current students confirmed the relevance of their course experience.

-However, we found that following the COVID pandemic, there were insufficient applications for the conventional mode of the programme and that applicants opted instead for the online mode.
-The EEC recommends that the possibility of offering the programme in the online mode be considered.
-While keeping the conventional programme as a legal requirement, the EEC recommends to focus the resources on the improvement of the methodology of the DL programme.
-This may also contribute to addressing academic staff work load issues.
+While keeping the conventional programme as a legal requirement, the EEC recommends focusing the University resources on the improvement and enhancement of the methodology of the DL programme.
+Such a focus on one mode (DL) may also contribute to addressing academic staff work load issues.